Asia Today: New Zealand has no new cases for 2nd day

 — MORE CASES IN SOUTH KOREA: South Korea reported 26 additional cases of the coronavirus amid a new spike in infections linked to nightclubs in Seoul.
 Figures released Wednesday by the Korea Centers for Disease Control and Prevention brought the national tally to 10,962 with 259 deaths.
 It says 22 of the 26 new cases were locally infected patients while the rest four came from overseas.
 South Korea’s caseload has been on a slight yet steady upward trajectory since last week, with most cases linked to nightlife establishments in Seoul.

 — 7 NEW CASES IN CHINA: China on Wednesday announced seven new cases of the coronavirus, six of them in the northeastern province of Jilin where authorities have raised alert levels and suspended rail connections to one county where a cluster of unknown origin has been growing.
 China has reported a total of 4,633 deaths among 82,926 cases.
-On Tuesday, the government said it would conduct tests on all 11 million residents of Wuhan, the central industrial city where the virus was first detected late last year.
+On Tuesday, Chinese media reported the government is preparing to test all Wuhan residents, the central industrial city of 11 million people where the virus was first detected late last year.